Ir para o conteúdo principal

 Frequently asked questions

-In today’s competitive hiring landscape, great customer service skills can be a valuable asset for hiring managers and potential employees.
+Organizations that invest in comprehensive customer service training and maintain high hiring standards recognize that superior customer service is not just a department—it’s a competitive advantage that drives business growth, customer loyalty, and long-term success.
+Great customer service skills can be a valuable asset for hiring managers and potential employees.
 From scaling customer support teams to landing the perfect role, every agent needs to develop customer service job skills.

 By prioritizing these skills and continually working to enhance them, job seekers can set themselves apart in large candidate pools and advance their careers.
-And with the help of a complete customer service solution like Zendesk, businesses can identify customer needs, build strong relationships, and provide exceptional support.
+And with the help of a complete customer service solution like Zendesk Sell, businesses can identify customer needs, build strong relationships, and provide exceptional support.